hcilab/wams/README.md

 app.spawn(square(100, "green", { x: 200, y: 200 }));
 ```

-The first arguments describe the square.
+The first arguments describe the length and colour of the square.
 The last argument is an object that describes how the square should be oriented within the WAMS workspace.
 This code creates a green square on the canvas centered at coordinates `{ x: 200, y: 200 }` and a length of `100`.

 ### Hello world: Multi-Screen